loco-rs/loco/docs-site/content/docs/getting-started/guide.md

 ? ❯ What would you like to build? ›
   lightweight-service (minimal, only controllers and views) Rest API (with DB and user auth)
-❯ Saas app (with DB and user auth)
+❯ SaaS app (with DB and user auth)
 🚂 Loco app generated successfully in: myapp
 ```